MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 ![DataSourceSettings](images/dataSourceSettingsJson.png)

-When a Label value is defined, the data source path value would not be shown:
+When a Label value is defined, the data source path value wouldn't be shown:

 ![DataSourceLabel](images/dataSourceSettingsLabel.png)